Why Long Island Has So Many Volunteer Fire Departments

 Firefighters generally:

-• Are not salaried
+• Are not salaried municipal employees

-• Receive training, equipment, and benefits
+• Receive training, gear, and operational support

 What “Volunteer” Means on Long Island